 Begin by understanding the specific threats that impact your industry, along with the types of adversaries your industry most often faces.
 For example, a bank will be more concerned about protecting customer account numbers from criminal networks, while a pharmaceutical company would be more worried about protecting IP from competitors or foreign governments.

-Once you have this understanding, you can tailor your efforts to disrupt common industry-specific attacker patterns, while shoring up your defense where it’s most needed.
+Once you have this understanding, you can tailor your efforts to disrupt common industry-specific attack patterns, while shoring up your defense where it’s most needed.
 This can also help your team see the full scope of a sophisticated attack to better tailor an appropriate response.

 5. Threat Hunting